jeremyBanks/ChatExchange/README.md

-Certain common parameters, such as `--server` and `--room`, will be saved and used as the default if you omit that parameter the next time you run the command.
+Certain common parameters, such as `--server` and `--room`, will be saved and used as the default if you omit that parameter the next time it's *required* for a command.
 TODO

     $ stack.chat tail --since-last --follow
     #